numberninecms/numberninecms.github.io/docs/developers/index.md

 ## No configuration

 Using NumberNine's installer, you won't have anything to configure.
-No yaml or php file to edit.
+No YAML or PHP file to edit.
 Just launch your website, and you're good to go.

 What's more?
 NumberNine don't mess with Symfony configuration files.
 It automatically configures everything for you.
-If you need to change a setting, override it in your app yaml files, it's Symfony after all!
+If you need to change a setting, override it in your app YAML files, it's Symfony after all!

 ## User management